giuseppeg/style-sheet/README.md

 setI18nManager(i18nManager)
 ```

-In your app you can then toggle `isRTL` and (important) you need to re-render the application yourself i.e. `isRTL` is not a reactive property and styles don't resolve automatically when you chance direction in the i18n manager.
+In your app you can then toggle `isRTL` and (important) you need to re-render the application yourself i.e. `isRTL` is not a reactive property and styles don't resolve automatically when you change direction in the i18n manager.
+In a React application the i18n manager would likely be kept in state and consumed via context.

 I18n works with server side rendering and static extraction too!